 Many patients with atopic dermatitis find that their symptoms are worse during the summer months.
 Overheating can release histamine, and sweat can irritate the skin, causing eczema flare-ups.
 I suggest you try your best to keep your body temperature down with central air conditioning.

 Sunscreens are another potential irritant that can cause eczema flare-ups.
 I recommend using mineral-based sunscreens, where the active ingredient is titanium or zinc (or both) as they are less irritating.
 And while we usually do our best to avoid sun in the summer, a limited amount each day can actually be beneficial.

-UV Rays and the Pool
+UV Rays, the Pool and Eczema Flare-Ups

 In fact, ultraviolet light treatment is often used in dermatologists’ offices to treat skin inflammation.
-Everything in moderation: 15 minutes of natural sunlight, midday, without sunscreen, can be a useful treatment for dermatitis.
+Everything in moderation: 15 minutes of natural sunlight, at midday, without sunscreen, can be a useful treatment for dermatitis.

-If you have active dermatitis patches, it’s a good idea to apply a moisturizer, like Cetaphil, CeraVe or Lipikar Baume, to these areas before you swim to act as a barrier to the chlorinated water.
+If you have active dermatitis patches, it’s a good idea to apply a gentle moisturizer, like Cetaphil, CeraVe or Lipikar Baume, to these areas before you swim to act as a barrier to the chlorinated water.